slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
-> *'You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
-Both work, but of the two, obsessing about your customers will take you further.' -- Kevin Kelly*
+> *"You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
+Both work, but of the two, obsessing about your customers will take you further."
+-- Kevin Kelly*
-> *'Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money.' -- Kevin Kelly*
+> *"Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."
+-- Kevin Kelly*

 - two ways to make money: bundling and unbundling!
 - you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.